 We've translated this information into the languages listed below.
 To view, please click on one of the following links:

 If you cannot pay for all or part of your care from our hospital, you may be able to get free or lower cost services.

 When you visit us for your child’s care, we can help explain how much of the cost is covered by insurance and how much of the cost you will have to pay.
 You must give us all of the information about your health insurance, and we will do our best to help you.
 You may still need to talk to your insurance company directly about the health care services they cover.
-Only your insurance company can confirm what is covered for you.
+Only your insurance company can confirm what is covered.
 You need to be certain you completely understand your child’s insurance coverage.
 The hospital cannot make any promises about what your insurance company covers.
 If your health insurance changes, you must give us the new information as soon as possible.

 You will receive one bill for hospital services and a second bill for doctor services.
 We can offer patient financial help for hospital bills and doctor services.
 If you do not have insurance, we will not charge you more for hospital services than we charge people with health insurance.
 Usually, we will ask you to pay 1/2 of any expected costs on the first day of care, then we will divide up the rest to be paid while your child is being treated.